vojtech-pail/ghg-emissions/README.md

 1. Visualize the proportion of emissions related to agriculture against other sectors.
 2. Compare the data from two different sources and provide some key metrics about the differences.

+*There are several gases that are generally considered as "greenhouse", each with different magnitude of contribution towards global warming.
+The common method to normalize the numbers is to multiply the values with a constant that is related to a specific gas, resulting in the equivalent of emitted CO2.
+The multiplication factors that are used in both datasets were taken from the Fifth Assessment report by Intergovernmental Panel on Climate Change (further abbreviated as IPCC).*

 ## 3 Exploring the data
 First I had to understand what is the structure of the data and how the comparison of the two different datasets would look like.

 The data about emissions related to agriculture and food systems are maintained by the Food and Agriculture Organization of the United Nations and can be downloaded from their [website](https://www.fao.org/faostat/en/#data/GT) (further abbreviated as FAO).
-The FAO dataset contains not only agrifood systems data but the emissions data of other sectors that some countries have to report to the international panel for climate change (further abbreviated as IPCC) as well.
+The FAO dataset contains not only agrifood systems data but the emissions data of other sectors that some countries have to report to the IPCC as well.

 The second organisation that gathers data about greenhouse gas emissions is Climate Watch.
 In my simplified scenario, this is the organisation with more precise numbers about emissions.
 The data can be downloaded either directly from their [website](https://www.climatewatchdata.org/data-explorer/) or accessed via API.

+In order to get a better understanding of the data and how both datasets fit together, I downloaded sample data for Canada's 2020 emissions from both portals and put them together in a [Google Sheets file](https://docs.google.com/spreadsheets/d/1ZcKa8KzINZwqKoVcgZBC2XNQTrSQdNLt5Au4ie9xVlA/edit#gid=0).
+The results of my findings are in the following two subsections.

+In both cases, I was interested only in downloading data for C

-### FAO data
+### 3.1 FAO data
+The data downloaded

-### Climate Watch data
+### 3.2 Climate Watch data

 ## 4 Ingesting data